mozilla/addon-sdk/packages/api-utils/docs/loader.md

         if (id in manifest)
           return requirements[id];
         else
-          throw Error('Module "' + requirer + '" has no athority to require ' +
+          throw Error('Module "' + requirer + '" has no authority to require ' +
                       'module "' + id + "')
       }
     });

-Note that thrown exceptions will propagate to caller of `require`.
-If `resolve` fails to return a string value, an exception will still be thrown as loader will be unable to resolve required module location.
+Thrown exceptions will propagate to the caller of `require()`.
+If the function assigned to `resolve` does not return a string value, an exception will still be thrown as the loader will be unable to resolve the required module's location.

-### All together
+### All Together

-Now all of these options can be combined to configure loader to adjust to a specific use case.
-Don't get too excited about configuration options, keep in mind that modules are more useful if they interoperability can be used across loader instances.
-Unless you have any specific needs it's best to stick to a following SDK compatible configuration:
+All of these options can be combined to configure the loader for a specific use case.
+Don't get too excited about configuration options, keep in mind that modules are more useful if they can be used across loader instances.
+Unless you have specific needs it's best to stick to an SDK-compatible configuration, like this:

     let { Loader } = require('toolkit/loader');
     let loader = Loader({